Gurkgamer/salesforce-sandbox/docs/TriggerFactory.md

 By using metadata, it is possible to configure the avoidance of executing the Handler class.
 Use this records to control the Trigger execution in a production enviroment where Triggers can't be disabled or if you need to modify, load or delete a number of records without the trigger logic.

+## Apex Class: ITriggerHandler

+This interface class will force the Handler classes to implement all the required methods to be able to execute each trigger operation avaible, except AFTER_UNDELETE.
+Check the limitations sections for more information.

 ## Apex Class: TriggerFactory Methods

 - [manageTrigger(handlerInstance)](#section-manageTrigger)